browsermage/flappy-bird-clone-js/README.md

 ## License

 The code is distributed under the MIT License.
 See `LICENSE` for more information.
 Some (almost all 😅) of the pixel art is made by GrafxKid, please refer to his license on itch.io for the pixel art.
+Also the font is from FFF, please read accompanied license in the font folder

 <!-- ACKKNOWLEDGE -->
 ## Acknowledgments

 [GrafxKid](https://grafxkid.itch.io/) - Pixel art

 [FFF - Fonts for Flash](https://www.1001fonts.com/users/fontsforflash/) - Retro font